Most of Dan Ford's books are available in digital editions; click

 'Poivre and Whitehead arrived 11:00 AM.
 Combat with Japs about 12:30.
 Poivre killed fighting three Dewoitines [Mitsubishi A5M 'Claude' open-cockpit fighters], Whitehead shot down.
 Two Ch[inese] pilots killed.
 Damn the luck.
 Russians sought safety in flight.'

-Whitehead spent three months recovering from his wounds in the hospital, and by the time he returned to rejoin the 14th Squadron, it had been disbanded and its foreign personnel assigned to train Chinese pilots at various airfields.
-Whitehead was posted to the 41st Pursuit Squadron at Kunming with two French veterans of the 14th, first flying the Dewoitine D510C monoplane fighter, then the old standby, the Curtiss Hawk III.
-When one of the pilots was discovered to be reporting back to French intelligence, all three were fired in March 1939.
+That was the 41st Pursuit Squadron.
+Whitehead first flew the Dewoitine D510C monoplane fighter, then the old standby, the Curtiss Hawk III, along with two French pilots.
+When one of the foreigners was discovered to be reporting back to French intelligence, all three were fired in March 1939.
 Whitehead went to work for Texaco, transporting fuel from Hanoi to Chonging, only to have his trucks impounded when the Japanese seized northern Vietnam in September 1940.
-The following year, after a bout with smallpox, he signed on with Chennault's American Volunteer Group as transportation officer, later assistant operations officer.
+He then began to truck goods over the Burma Road from Lashio to Kunming.
+In the summer of 1941, after a bout with smallpox, he signed on with Chennault's American Volunteer Group as transportation officer, later assistant operations officer.
+He wanted to return to flying, but in March 1942 Dr Gentry found him unfit due to faulty depth perception and "hyperphoria" (one eye higher than the other).
+He was discharged from the AVG at the end of May, 1942, and attempted to return to the RAF, to no avail.
+Instead, he once again ran a transport business in China, meanwhile performing odd jobs for British intelligence.